Kalyan Roy: Family background and education

-Kalyan Roy was born to the freedom fighter, Congress leader and former Home Minister of West Bengal Kiran Shankar Roy and Padma Roy (née Roy Chowdhury) on 27 December 1929 in Calcutta, India.
+Kalyan Shankar Roy was born to Kiran Shankar Roy and Padma Roy (née Roy Chowdhury) on 27 December 1929 in Calcutta, India.
+Kiran Shankar Roy was a freedom fighter, Congress leader and former Home Minister of West Bengal immediately after India's independence.

 Political Life

 Since the end of 1945, many changes took place when the leadership of the Indian Trade Union movement had fallen to the Communists and the followers of M.N.Roy.
 In 1946 Trade Union membership tripled and the Congress party, leader of Trade Union movement in the early twenties, was in a dominating position.
 After 7 years in 1953, according to the Lok Sabha speech of Deputy labour Minister Abid Ali, then in India 4 Trade Unions: INTUC, AITUC, HMS and UTUC had a major influence on the workers.
 At that time, Colliery Mazdoor Sabha and Indian Mine Workers Federation led by AITUC leader Kalyan Roy, had a stronghold in India's oldest coal belt in Raniganj area.

 Bengali Bhadralok Pranab Mukherjee, an active Congress leader in the 1970s and senior communist leaders like Kalyan Ray shared a close association though their ideological views were different.